Almost Forty Days

 The Corona Team calls Esther back, and I picture a bunch of bubbly, blonde Frosh Week girls in crop tops handing out shitty beer with slivers of limes.
 They tell her she may or may not have the virus, that they are not testing.
 At all.
 That they don’t know when she won’t have the virus.
 That they don’t know when it will be safe to see her daughter again.
 They don’t know.
 They just don’t.

-It’s Claire’s third birthday.
-“I’m three!” she yells over and over, running from the kitchen to the front door and back and forth and back and forth.
-“I am stronger today,” she tells me after she punches the wall next to her bed, furious that Adam went in to get her this morning instead of me.
-After breakfast, she tries to skip and I laugh so hard at her gallop-run-shuffle that I think I’m going to choke.
+It’s Clare’s third birthday.
+“I’m three!” he yells over and over, running from the kitchen to the front door and back and forth and back and forth.
+“I am stronger today,” he tells me after he punches the wall next to his bed, furious that Adam went into get him this morning instead of me.
+After breakfast, he tries to skip and I laugh so hard at his gallop-run-shuffle that I think I’m going to choke.

-I bake her a cake on the barbecue.
+I bake him a cake on the barbeque.
 “Is it working?
 Is it working?”
 Jack asks.
 “Are you going to cry if it doesn’t work?”
 I paste a smile on my face.
 “I am not going to cry,” I promise and it does work and we cover it with blue icing and candles.
 We sing loudly and neighbours hold up signs.
 Happy, the first one says.
-Birthday, says the second; Claire, the third one says.
+Birthday, says the second; Clare, the third one says.

 We are running low on avocados and stickers.